No products in the cart.

 XT:

-I’ve been feeling lonely too, so I would recommend podcasts, for human noise in the background.
-Sometimes the conversations are entertaining.
+I’ve been feeling lonely, too, so I recommend podcasts for background human noise.
+Sometimes, the conversations are entertaining.

 Where do you hope your style journey takes you?